diegovalle/historical-homicides/readme.md

 Clean Historical Homicides
 ---------------------------

 Clean homicide files from the INEGI from 1990 to 2010.
-Because of the cutoff date for registering the files, homicides for the last year are under-counted by about 4%.
-Before 1994 homicides are recorded by age of registration since lots of homicides were registered without a date of occurrence
+Files with the clean data will be created in the clean-data directory.

 Notes